jedi661/UoFiddler/README.md

 - Added two context menu functions to the texture control: "Copy Hex Address" and "Copy Decimal Address" to clipboard.
 - Add Icons
 - F1-F12 keys reserved for tabs
+- Page up page down also changes the tabs

 Version 4.11.18
 - Added a Performzoomstep to the map.